Celebrating the Class of 2026

-Marco Valenzuela named director of Campus Life
+Marco Antonio Valenzuela named director of Campus Life

-Marco Valenzuela has been appointed director of Campus Life at WashU.
+Marco Antonio Valenzuela has been appointed director of Campus Life at WashU.
 In this position, Valenzuela will serve as a key advisor within Student Affairs and work closely with campus partners to advance strategic priorities and strengthen cross-divisional collaboration that supports student connection and success.
-“Marco is a thoughtful, student-centered leader who understands how meaningful campus […]
+“I’m truly excited to join WashU and step into this […]

 When Blake Comeaux arrived at WashU, he brought talent, drive, and an openness to possibility, but also quiet doubts about whether he truly belonged.
 Coming from a Title I public high school in southern Mississippi to an elite academic environment was jarring.
-But what he found, was a community of people who consistently reinforced that […]
+But what he found was a community of people who consistently reinforced that […]

 Your postgrad era starts now.
 Tell us about it!